Home » London » Postal Museum Tickets

 The museum is closed on Mondays and Tuesdays.

-We recommend allowing at least two hours to see all the exhibits and ride the Mail Rail.
+You can see all the exhibits and ride the Mail Rail in this time.

 Best time to visit Postal Museum